0xbythesecond/Azure-SOC-Honeynet-Project/README.md

 ![Cloud Honeynet / SOC](https://i.imgur.com/KGOvcdw.gif)

 ## Introduction
 I present a summary of varying parts to create a HoneyNet via Microsoft Azure.
 This HoneyNet is to provide a visual representation of real-world cyber attacks from all parts of the world.
-The HoneyNet is designed to allow me to gather data related the different bad actors from across the world from differing IP addresses.
+The HoneyNet is designed to allow me to gather data related to the different bad actors from across the world from differing IP addresses.

 ## Sub-Intro
 In this project, I build a mini HoneyNet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measured metrics for another 24 hours, then show the results below.

-## Azure Resources Deployed, Technologies and Regulations used:
+## Azure Resources Deployed, Technologies, and Regulations used:
 - [Azure Virtual Network](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) (VNet)
 - [Azure Network Security Group](https://learn.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview) (NSG)
 - [Virtual Machines](https://learn.microsoft.com/en-us/azure/virtual-machines/overview) (2x Windows 10 Pro, 1x Linux Server)